Want to Write for Us? - Here's our Style Guide

 - All articles should be accompanied by a short first person or third person biography.
 We don’t need a C.V just tell us who you are, what political issues interest you and, if you are, what made you study British politics or history?

-- It is our preference that all articles are submitted with a profile picture as it makes people relate to what you have written.
+- We prefer all articles submitted with a profile picture as it makes people relate to what you have written.
 Images (.jpg) should be high quality with no distinguishing features in the background such as people or wall posters.
 Also try to avoid the ‘magnolia effect’ sometimes this plain background of a house wall ends up looking an unattractive yellow.

 What you should avoid